Evaluating LLM Agents on Automated Software Analysis Tasks: Agents for Automated Analysis

 The agent follows a four-stage linear progression with per-stage instructions: \begin{enumerate} \item \emph{Docker setup}.
 Writes a Dockerfile and auxiliary files.
 No container exists yet, so terminal commands are disabled.
 The framework enforces a tool whitelist, allowing only \texttt{write\_to\_file} and \texttt{read\_file}; any other action is rejected.
 The agent designs a compatible base image and installs build dependencies.

-\item \emph{Tool setup}.
+\item \emph{Analysis tool setup}.
 The framework automatically advances to this stage once the container is running and responds to a shell command.
 In this stage, we instruct the agent to install the analysis tool and conduct a successful smoke test of the analysis tool, e.g., by invoking it on a small toy example or showing \path{--help}.

 \item \emph{Project setup}.
 We give the agent instructions to build the project and generate tool-specific artifacts (e.g., compilation database for static analyzers or bitcode for KLEE).
-We instruct the agent to check the availability of such artifacts before switching stage.
+We instruct the agent to check the availability of such artifacts before advancing to the next stage.

 \item \emph{Analysis run}.
-In this stage, the agent is instructed to apply the installed tool to the project (i.e., not only toy examples) and provide the outputs in a results directory.
+In this stage, the agent is instructed to apply the installed analysis tool to the project (i.e., not only toy examples) and provide the outputs in a results directory.
 When the agent declares the task complete, an LLM-as-judge validates the claim; if the judge rejects, execution continues if cycles remain (Principle~3).

-\end{enumerate} The transition from Stage~1 to Stage~2 is automatic: the framework advances once the Docker container is running and responsive.
-Between later stages (2$\to$3, 3$\to$4), the agent determines when stage goals are met based on its assessment of whether progress has been made as specified in the prompt.